port-labs/port-docs/docs/guides/all/setup-dora-metrics-benchmark.md

 ## Prerequisites

-- Complete the [DORA Metrics guide](/guides/all/setup-dora-metrics): Ensure you have set up the necessary blueprints, properties, and data ingestion.
+- Complete the [DORA Metrics guide](/guides/all/setup-dora-metrics), ensuring you have set up the necessary blueprints, properties, and data ingestion.

 ## Benchmarks